CCHMC-Translation/CCHMC-Translation.github.io/index.md

 1. Keep the following elements of footer in English: number (e.g. *KN0123*), copyright notice (e.g. *©2016 Cincinnati Children's Hospital Medical Center*) and revision date (e.g *01/16*).

-2. When the logo indicates the *Knowing Note* is for Home Care, add the title in English to the header of the translation on all pages, right justified (left justified for right-to-left languages), 8 pt.
+2. When the *Knowing Note* is for Home Care, add the title in English to the header of the translation on all pages, right justified (left justified for right-to-left languages), 8 pt.
 Arial, regular.

+    Note: This could be indicated by "Home Care" being included in the logo, or by the words "Home Instructions" appearing above the document title on page 1.
+    {: .notice--info}

 *Health Topics*
 ------------------